 When your body isn’t working to digest food or remind you of your hunger, you will use your energy to focus on other things.
 During spiritual fasting, you will use your newfound energy to explore your faith and spirituality.
 One of the benefits of spiritual fasting is that this new energy remains even after you’re done fasting.

 The spiritual growth you cultivate through healthy fasting will be reflected in your physical life.
 The mind, body, spirit connection flows both ways.
 So if your spirituality is stronger, so goes your mind and body.
 You will feel energized.

 The practice of spiritual fasting builds focus and awareness.
 As such, the spiritual benefits of healthy fasting include a stronger sense of your connection with the universe.
 Spiritual fasting makes you less self-centered.
 It is a way to free yourself from the confines of what you want or think you need.

 Instead, spiritual fasting uses your inward spiritual focus to turn your awareness toward something greater.
 Your fleeting physical wants and needs will be less likely to weigh you down.
 You will feel more aware of those around you.
 Your perspective will be that of connectivity.

 You will be more focused on how to serve your higher power, your purpose, and the needs of others.

-One of the greatest spiritual benefits of fasting is that it helps you transcend the need and wants of the flesh.
+One of the greatest spiritual benefits of healthy fasting is that it helps you transcend the needs and wants of the flesh.
 We shouldn’t ignore the needs of our bodies or overlook how important physical health is to overall health.
 But spiritual fasting will help you remember the fact that your body is temporary but your soul is eternal.